The 8 best long-lasting lipsticks that stay put all day long - tested by beauty editors

 - Price: You don't have to spend a lot to get a great long lasting lipstick, as our L'Oreal, Max Factor and Revlon recommendations here prove.
 However, we did find the inclusion of skincare ingredients in more luxurious options such as Sisley did lead to more elegant textures and a kinder-to-the-pout feel.

-How to choose a long lasting lipstick
+How to choose the best long-lasting lipstick for you

 Of course, there are exceptions in the form of some satin formulas that have been developed to last, which Saffron Hughes, makeup artist expert for FalseEyelashes.co.uk, says: "The subtle shine makes imperfections less noticeable, so you won’t need to top up as much."
 However, generally speaking, a matte formula is your safest bet.